European-Unified-ID/EUID-docs/docs/sdks/client-side-identity.md

 	 The `identity` property on the event payload either contains the new identity, or is null if a valid identity is not available.
 5. Handle the identity based on its state:
 	- If the advertising token is available, use it to initiate requests for targeted advertising.
-	- If the advertising token is not available, either use untargeted advertising or redirect the user to your EUID login with the consent form.
+	- If the advertising token is not available, either use untargeted advertising or redirect the user to the data capture with the consent form.

 For more detailed web integration steps, see [SDK for JavasScript Integration Guide](../guides/publisher-client-side.md).